Nodal sets of Robin and Neumann eigenfunctions: Interior doubling inequality and interior nodal sets on smooth domains

 one has \end{proposition}

 The $\|\cdot\|_r$ or $\|\cdot\|$ norm in the whole paper denotes the $L^2$ norm over $\mathbb B_r(0)$ if not explicitly stated.
 Specifically, $\|\cdot\|_{\mathbb B_r(y))}$ for short denotes the $L^2$ norm on the ball $\mathbb B_r(y)$.
-Thanks to the quantitative Carleman estimates, it is a standard way to derive a quantitative three balls theorem.
+Thanks to the quantitative Carleman estimates, it is a standard way to derive a quantitative three-ball theorem.
 Let $\bar u$ be the solutions of the second order elliptic equations (\ref{target}).
 We apply such Carleman estimates with $v=\eta \bar u $, where $\eta$ is an appropriate smooth cut-off function, and then select an appropriate choice of the parameter $\tau$.
-The statement of the quantitative three balls theorem is as follows.
+The statement of the quantitative three-ball theorem is as follows.

 \begin{lemma} There exist positive constants $\bar r_0$, $C$ which depend only on $\Omega$ and $0<\beta<1$ such that, for any $0<R<\bar r_0$, the solutions $\bar u$ of (\ref{target}) satisfy